friendly-bits/geoblocker-bash/README.md

 9. geoblocker-bash-common
 10. geoblocker-bash-reset
 11. validate_cron_schedule.sh
-12. check_ip_in_ripe.sh
+12. check-ip-in-registry.sh

-The scripts intended as user interface are **-install**, **-uninstall**, **-manage** and **check_ip_in_ripe.sh**.
+The scripts intended as user interface are **-install**, **-uninstall**, **-manage** and **check-ip-in-registry.sh**.
 All the other scripts are intended as a back-end, although they can be run by the user as well.
 If you just want to install and move on, you only need to run the -install script, specify mode with the -m option and specify country codes with the "-c" option.
 Provided you are not missing any pre-requisites, it should be as easy as that.
 After installation, the user interface is provided by simply running "geoblocker-bash", which is a symlink to the -manage script.

 **The -install script**